MMBarbee/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach applies a function to each element in an array. .map creates a new array using the array elements after the function has been invoked.

 2. What is the difference between a function and a method?

 3. What is closure?